mnakawe/SER531-Intellihealth/README.md

 Steps to run the app.

-1-> Make sure you have Fuseki Downloaded  [Fuseki version 4.10.0](https://jena.apache.org/download/)
+1-> Make sure you have Fuseki Downloaded Fuseki version [4.10.0](https://jena.apache.org/download/).

 2-> Head into the downloaded Fuseki directory and run `chmod 777 fuseki-server` and `./fuseki-server`, the Fuseki server should start at the port 3030, head to the [fuseki-server](http://localhost:3030/#/)